Marcos de Niza: First expedition

 While in Vacapa, Marcos sent Estevanico and a group of Indians ahead to explore the country for fifty or sixty leagues to the north.
 Estevanico was instructed to communicate by sending back crosses, where the size of the cross indicated the importance of his discoveries.
 Four days later, a cross arrived that was as tall as a person.
 Estevanico had heard reports of seven large and wealthy cities in a land to the north called Cíbola.
 The messengers urged Marcos to come at once and meet with the scouting party.

 Despite instructions from Marcos to wait for him, Estevanico and his party hurried forward, while Marcos travelled at a more leisurely pace, stopping often to rest, speak with the locals, and perform religious ceremonies.
-After several days, Marcos came upon a pueblo where the people dressed in cotton robes and wore turquoise jewelry.
+After several days, Marcos came upon a pueblo where the people dressed in cotton robes and wore turquoise jewellery.
 They claimed to know about Cibola, a wealthy land with buildings ten stories high.
 Marcos continued to follow Estevanico who occasionally sent back messengers bearing large crosses.

 Along the way, Marcos attracted a group of native followers who accompanied him on the journey to Cibola.
 These companions reinforced the idea that a great city was ahead of them.
 Sometime in late May, Marcos encountered two men from Estevanico's party.
 Bloody from wounds and greatly agitated, they brought news that Estevanico and his men had been attacked by the inhabitants of Cibola and many were killed, including Estevanico.

 The report caused a great upset among the Sonoran natives in the Marcos party.
 Many had kinsmen who were apparently killed along with Estevanico.
 When Marcos tried to calm them, they retorted "How can we be quiet...knowing that three hundred of our fathers, our sons, and our brothers...have been killed?"
 Some blamed Marcos for the deaths of their family members and threatened to kill him.
 In hopes of regaining their support, Marcos distributed all the gifts and trade goods he had been carrying and asked only that he be allowed to proceed to Cibola.
 A few of the Sonorans finally agreed to accompany him on a secret reconnaissance of the city.

-Around June 5, 1539, Marcos came within sight of the city.
+Around 5 June 1539, Marcos came within sight of the city.
 Instead of risking his life and forfeiting the opportunity to report the information, Marcos decided not to go into Cibola but only observe it from a distance.
 Marcos described it as "very pretty" and "more extensive than Mexico [City]".
-The Indians who accompanied him assured Marcos that this was "the smallest of the seven cities."
+The Indians who accompanied him assured Marcos that this was "the smallest of the seven cities".
 Then, following Mendoza's instructions, he raised a large pile of stones, placed a cross upon it and took possession of the discovered lands in the name of the Spanish Crown.